07 4914 2425

 Many people often wonder what the exact difference between a hurricane, typhoon, and cyclone is, and the answer is quite simple!
 These extreme rotating weather patterns are the same thing, just with different names in different areas of the world.

-Often beginning as tropical storms, once their winds reach 74 miles per hour, their status is upgraded to a hurricane, cyclone, or typhoon.
+All three typically begin as tropical storms, but once their winds reach 74 miles per hour, their status is upgraded to a hurricane, cyclone, or typhoon.
 Drawing heat from warm, moist ocean air, the damaging combination of pre-existing weather disturbances, light winds, and condensation of water vapour can turn deadly swiftly, to form a violent weather pattern.

 The strongest winds recorded in worldwide hurricanes, typhoons, and cyclones was Hurricane Patricia, which formed in the eastern Pacific off Guatemala in 2015, and recorded winds of 346 kilometres (215 miles) an hour.